Civilian life under the German occupation of the Channel Islands: Discipline

 German soldiers would without fail obey orders from their superiors.
 The discipline imposed over the German soldiers was generally very good, although as troops were rotated and poorer quality Ostlegionen soldiers serving in the German army began to arrive, there was a fall.
 Most men realised that they had a safe and secure billet and would not risk a transfer to the eastern front.

 Soldiers quickly discovered that the islanders did not consider themselves British but were loyal to the King and Queen, simply looking forward to the day when the Germans would depart.
 Most soldiers kept their distance from the islanders although some fraternisation took place and a few soldiers returned after the war to marry their sweethearts.
-Some soldiers were granted leave to return to Germany and visit their families; although as the war progressed, the stories they brought back of bombed cities reduced morale.

 Off-duty the soldiers were entertained in many ways.
 There were locally produced newspapers and going to the cinema or church.
 Live entertainment and sport was encouraged.
 Soldatenheime were established, being similar to a British NAAFI or American PX, and officers established clubs.
 Freudenhaus or brothels were established in Guernsey and Jersey, importing women to work in them.
-There were hobbies like photography, and of course there were the beaches.
+There were hobbies such as photography and visiting beaches.

 The islands were promoted as a tourist destination for German soldiers with guide book 'Die Kanalinseln: Jersey - Guernsey - Sark' by Hans Auerbach which was printed in 1942 in Paris.